Weaver Network: Franchising process

 The rollout of Weaver Network bus service franchising will split West Yorkshire into nine geographic zones, with the City of Leeds being split into two zones to account for its large population.
-Franchised bus services in the Heavy Woollen District, Kirklees and one of the two Leeds zones will begin in mid-2027, with an invitation to tender for operator franchise contracts launched on 20 August 2025, and the Weaver Network rollout is set to be completed by the end of 2028.
+Franchised bus services in the Heavy Woollen District, Kirklees and one of the two Leeds zones will begin in May 2027, with an invitation to tender for operator franchise contracts launched on 20 August 2025, and the Weaver Network rollout is set to be completed by the end of 2028.

 Franchise contracts for these nine zones are to be split into three tiers: